 Posterior cord syndrome: Where an injury has been sustained at the back of the spinal cord.

 Brown-Sequard syndrome: Where an injury has been sustained at one side of the spinal cord.

-Cauda equina syndrome: Where an injury has been sustained at a group of nerves in the lower region of the spine.
+Cauda equina syndrome: Where an injury has been sustained in a group of nerves in the lower region of the spine.

 The expert spinal injury compensation claim solicitors at Jefferies can help you get the compensation you deserve for your injuries.
-A compensation claim covers so much more than pain and suffering; it can also help pay for any vital treatments and on-going rehabilitation programs you may need to get your life back on track.
+A compensation claim covers so much more than pain and suffering.
+It can also help pay for any vital treatments and on-going rehabilitation you may need to get your life back on track.
 In addition, it helps ensure your best interests and that of your family are looked after.